 “I enjoy working at the CAC because it is very fulfilling to use the skills I have developed to help others,” he says.

-Another one of our volunteers named Michael Linn has been with Team Clark for 14 years.
+Another one of our volunteers named Michael Linn has been with Team Clark for more than 15 years.

 Michael says he learns from helping others and enjoys giving back to the community.

 Our longest-serving volunteer of all is Marietta Haunsz.
 She’s pictured below with Clark Howard when Clark dedicated a Habitat for Humanity build to her after 25 years of service at the CAC.

 Marietta began her career as a tax examiner with the IRS.
 While there, she studied tax law and moved up the ranks to management.
 She retired after 25 years, and that’s when she began volunteering with Team Clark.